m-peko/craft-cpp/_posts/2020-06-30-zipping-by-the-longest-range.md

 }
 ```

 Furthermore, `make` function creates a tuple out of the values current iterators are pointing to.
-However, if the current iterator is the end iterator, then the value of the specific type is default initialized.
+However, if the current iterator is the end iterator, then the value of the specific type is braced-list initialized.

 ```cpp
 template <std::size_t...
 Is>